-If your child is bugging you for an electric guitar as a main present and you are uncertain whether this is a good idea, read on.
+If your child is bugging you for an electric guitar as a main present this Christmas and you are uncertain whether this is a good idea, read on.

 Music is a great leveler.
 Playing a musical instrument can give children confidence and open them to a world of creativity to express themselves in music.
 Learning to play can help with memory and concentration and bring a sense of achievement to boost their self-belief.